 Financial Management and Billing

-Manage financial performance with greater accuracy across revenue, costs, profitability, invoicing, and billing.
+Manage financial performance with full visibility across revenue, costs, profitability, invoicing, and billing.
 These capabilities help services organizations maintain control over margins, improve cash flow, reduce administrative friction, and connect financial outcomes more closely to the work being delivered.

 Resource and Schedule Management

 Align people, skills, and availability with changing project demand through connected resource and calendar management.
-These capabilities support better staffing decisions, improve utilization, reduce scheduling conflicts, and give teams clearer visibility into current and upcoming capacity across the organization.
+These support better staffing decisions, improve utilization, reduce scheduling conflicts, and give leaders better insights into current and upcoming capacity across the organization.

 Project Delivery and Execution